kamijoan/The-AIsaac-of-Isaac/README.md

 And probably CUDA installed and compatible.

-The lua mods require the game to be launched with --luadebug
+The lua mod require the game to be launched with --luadebug

 Either in the steam launch option or in a windows shortcut, and such.

 That involves some security issues with what the game mods are now allowed to do in your system, you are required to only launch and use these mods after you read and understood what they do, I am not responsible for what any other mod not included here does to your device with the setting enabled.

-Do multiple mods work the same speed as a single one with all the functions? who knows.

-The mods (and python) use absolute directories to read and write to files, manually edit them while you read what the code you're trying to randomly execute in your pc does.
+The mod (and python) use absolute directories to read and write to files, manually edit them while you read what the code you're trying to randomly execute in your pc does.

 Thanks to the main contributors to the code, Mr. GPT, D. Seek, and X. Grok.
 It was fun seeing how they are all stupid on their own way, and me still worse.